-- a.
-A crew member's climbing line should not be used by anyone else except in an emergency.
-After a climbing line has been removed from service it may be used as a hand line. - b.
-In no case shall a hand line be used as a climber's line. - c.
-Do not use wet ropes when working in close proximity to energized conductors. - d.
-Ropes shall be regularly inspected under the forepersons supervision. - (1) Before use, inspect for: - (a) Breaks or cuts in outside fibers. - (b) Excessive wear, with particular attention to the tail.
+- d.
+Ropes shall be regularly inspected under the forepersons supervision. - e.
+Before use, inspect for: - 1.
+Breaks or cuts in outside fibers. - 2.
+Excessive wear, with particular attention to the tail.
 (If breaks, cuts or worn spots are not too far from the end of the rope, they may be cut off.
-Otherwise, the rope shall be replaced.) - (c) Dull or dirty fibers inside the rope.
+Otherwise, the rope shall be replaced.) - Dull or dirty fibers inside the rope.
 When rope is twisted or "laid" open, the inside fibers should be reasonably bright and clean.
-If they are dull and dirty looking, the rope has lost its original strength and shall be replaced. - (2) At any time damage is suspected to have occurred. - e.
+If they are dull and dirty looking, the rope has lost its original strength and shall be replaced. - 4.
+At any time damage is suspected to have occurred. - e.
 The climber's line shall be equipped with a company approved safety snap and thimble secured by a bowline. - f.
 Each climber shall use a saddle authorized for use by the Company. - g.
 Each climber shall use approved safety straps whenever working aloft. - h.
 A safety strap shall be used in conjunction with a climbing line, especially in palm or other trees in which a good crotch is not available. - i.
 A Figure 8 knot shall be tied in the tail of the climber's line between the snap and the point at which the Taut Line is tied.
-This will readily identify the piece to be cut should a climber have to be rescued from a tree. - j.
-The rope shall be coiled as it is pulled from each tree, to prevent tangling or dragging on the ground. - k.
+This will readily identify the piece to be cut should a climber have to be rescued from a tree. - The rope shall be coiled as it is pulled from each tree, to prevent tangling or dragging on the ground. - k.
 When descending on a climbing line out of a tree, keep the speed of descent low so better control is maintained.
 Running synthetic rope too fast through a knot or a crotch will cause it to burn. - 1.
-A rope used to tow vehicles, shall not be used in trees again.

-- m.
-Hand lines, bull ropes, etc., shall never be wrapped around the arm or any other part of the body to provide a better grip. - n.
-All persons shall be kept clear of a rope or cable under heavy strain, and clear of any part of such rope or cable that is lying on the ground.
+A rope used to tow vehicles, shall not be used in trees again. - m.
+Hand lines, bull ropes, etc., shall never be wrapped around the arm or any other part of the body to provide a better grip. - All persons shall be kept clear of a rope or cable under heavy strain, and clear of any part of such rope or cable that is lying on the ground.

-a.
-Falls, caused by-

-- (1) Improper crotching of climbing rope. - (2) Failure to inspect rope and properly dress worn ends. - (3) Working with defective or damaged rope (often caused by storing with sharp edged tools). - (4) Working with climbing rope too short for tree.
+- a.
+Falls, caused by- - (1) Improper crotching of climbing rope. - (2) Failure to inspect rope and properly dress worn ends. - (3) Working with defective or damaged rope (often caused by storing with sharp edged tools). - (4) Working with climbing rope too short for tree.
 The climbing line should be twice as long as the crotch you are tying into is high. - (5) Slips in tree while working with slack in climbing rope, or rope crotched too far from vertical. - (6) Cutting climbing line while working.